open-telemetry/opentelemetry-specification/specification/overview.md

 - Counter metric to report instantaneous measurement.
 Counter values can go up or stay the same, but can never go down.
 Counter values cannot be negative.
 There are two types of counter metric values - `double` and `long`.
-- Gauge metric to report instantaneous measurement of a double value.
+- Gauge metric to report instantaneous measurement of a numeric value.
 Gauges can go both up and down.
 The gauges values can be negative.
 There are two types of gauge metric values - `double` and `long`.